Low magnesium levelLow blood magnesium; Magnesium - low; Hypomagnesemia

 Outcome depends on the condition that is causing the problem.

 - Respiratory arrest

 When to Contact a Medical Professional

-Hypomagnesemia can be a life-threatening emergency.
-Call your health care provider right awayif you have symptoms of this condition.
+When your body’s magnesium level drops too much, it can be a life-threatening emergency.
+Call your provider right away if you have symptoms of this condition.

 Treating the condition that is causing low magnesium can help.

 If you play sports or do other vigorous activity, drink fluids such as sports drinks that contain electrolytes to keep your magnesium level in a healthy range.

 Electrolytes are minerals in your blood and other body fluids that carry an electric charge.
 Electrolytes affect how your body functions in many ways...

 Pfennig CL, Slovis CM.
 Electrolyte disorders.
 In: Marx JA, Hockberger RS, Walls RM, et al., eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Mosby; 2014:chap 125.

 Reviewed By: Laura J. Martin, MD, MPH, ABIM Board Certified in Internal Medicine and Hospice and Palliative Medicine, Atlanta, GA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.